Fedict/dcattools/README.md

 This command-line Java tool scrapes various websites and CKAN portals.
 Each site / portal requires a specialized scraper Java class and a configuration file.

+Invoke with

+    # java -jar scraper.jar location/of/config.properties

+Use -D to set logging level and save the log to a file

+    # java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug
+           -Dorg.slf4j.simpleLogger.logFile=update.log
+           -jar scrapper.jar location/of/config.properties

 The configuration file is a Java properties file.

     # full class name of the scraper implementation